bocchino/AppleCore/README.md

     (http://www.smlnj.org/dist/working/110.74/index.html).

-With minor modifications it should also be possible to use a different emulator and/or a different host OS (e.g., Windows).
+With minor modifications it should also be possible to use a different emulator and/or a different host OS (Linux should be straightforward;
+Windows will require the usual modifications of build scripts to replace Unix-style paths with Windows paths).

 4\.
 Mac Setup
 -------------